Looking for a Family Lawyer in Vancouver?

 Solimano Law represents clients on a wide array of family law matters including child custody, spousal support, and the division of property or assets.
 We focus on a collaborative approach but have the experience necessary to represent our clients in court when and where it is deemed necessary.
 You need a lawyer with both your interests and your children’s interests as a priority when dealing with the difficult process of divorce or separation.
 We have the experience needed to effectively represent you in a collaborative approach, or through litigation if required.

-The only way to legally end a marriage in BC is by obtaining a divorce order from a judge.
-According to Legal Services Canada, there is no such thing as a “legal separation”.
-You become separated when at least one party wants to separate and you begin living apart.
-Separation agreements can be mutually agreed upon separation but often you will need representation in court to ensure that the best interests of both you and your children are met.
-Child custody litigation can be one of the most stressful times for a parent, and it is important you have a family lawyer to assist you throughout the process.
+To legally end a marriage in BC a divorce order from a judge is required.
+As per Legal Services Canada there is no such thing as a “legal separation”.
+You become separated when at least one party wants to separate and you start living separate and apart.
+Separation agreements can be mutually agreed upon but often you will need to be represented in court so that both the best interests of you and your children are at the forefront of the situation.
+Child custody litigation can be one of the most stressful times for a parent, it’s important that you have a family lawyer to assist you throughout the process.

-Legal issues may be the last thing you are thinking about during separation as it is often a difficult and emotional time.
-Having the support of a family lawyer will assist in ensuring that you receive what you are entitled to, and in the case of separating parents; that the best interests of your child(ren) are met.
-Your family’s best interests are critical at this point in your life.
+Legal issues could be the last thing on your mind during separation as it is often a difficult and emotional time.
+Having the support of a family lawyer can assist in making sure your judgment doesn’t impact the outcome and you receive what you are entitled to.
+A family lawyer can provide you with advice to ensure the best interest of your child(ren) are acted upon.

-Spousal support exists so that one parent does not financially struggle during or after separation, due to the separation.
+Spousal support exists so that one party doesn’t financially struggle during or after separation, due to the separation.

-The Family Maintenance Enforcement Program (FMEP) can assist in ensuring that payments are actually made by the party that has been ordered to make payments.
+The Family Maintenance Enforcement program (FMEP) can assist in ensuring that payments are made by the paying party.

-We are experienced in representing our clients across multiple areas of family law and can assist you in understanding both the rights of you and/or your children.
+We are experienced in representing our clients across multiple areas of family law and can assist you in understanding both the rights of you and your children.

 Solimano Law represents clients in a wide array on family law matters, including cases in the following areas: